kingingcole/coleruche-v1/content/blog/My-Top-5-Plugins-for-a-GatsbyJS-Powered-Blog/index.md

 For additional configurations, visit the [plugin page](https://www.gatsbyjs.org/packages/gatsby-plugin-robots-txt/?=gatsby-plugin-robots-txt)

 ###gatsby-plugin-manifest
 Gatsby plugin which adds a `manifest.webmanifest` to make sites progressive web apps.
 This plugin comes with features that turns your app to a [progressive web app](https://www.google.com/url?sa=t&source=web&rct=j&url=https://developers.google.com/web/progressive-web-apps/&ved=2ahUKEwj_vruhuvTjAhUJShUIHSdHC_cQFjAhegQIBBAC&usg=AOvVaw0dIOwy-hAgSXFNdlBrXXwO) - auto icon generation, favicon support and caching, all taken care of.
-It is recommended to use this plugin together with [Gatsby a plugins offline](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/?=gatsby-plugin-offline) for best results.
+It is recommended to use this plugin together with [gatsby-plugin-offline](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/?=gatsby-plugin-offline) for best results.
 To use, run `yarn add Gatsby a plugins offline gatsby-plugin-manfest`.
 Open your config file and paste below:
 ```js
 plugins: [